Mccalabrese/rust-wayland-power/README.md

 This is my obsessive setup for a minimal, multi-compositor Arch Linux environment.
 I run niri mostly but sometimes hyprland (docked on external monitor), and a custom sway session (iGPU-only, hyper optimized for battery).
 I also have gnome.
 Gnome is there when a full desktop is needed.
 Some things, such as annotating on students screens in zoom, just will not work on anything but a full desktop.
 My other configs do assume you have gnome and all its dependencies.

 **Credit to JaKooLit for the original inspiration.
 I have since heavily modified and optimized it for my needs.
-Many theme options and examples come from him**
+Many theme options and examples are available on <https://github.com/JaKooLit/Hyprland-Dots>**

 The whole point is efficiency and performance.
 This setup idles at 4.8W on my ThinkPad X1 Extreme (i7-10850H, 64GB RAM, GTX 1650 Ti).